Registration is Open Now!

 The Carver Gayton Youth Curator Program at the Northwest African American Museum introduces youth to the philosophy and practices of museum work through creative, community engaged projects on timeless and contemporary topics.
 Youth Curators gain social skills, learn and understand new concepts and, develop artistic expression.
 NAAM celebrates tradition, art, and history and in doing so, supports opportunities for youth to share their accomplishments, passions and concerns.

-2013 Dr. Carver Gayton Youth Curator Program Do you know James Baldwin?
+2013 Dr. Carver Gayton Youth Curator Program

 The 2013 Youth Curator project will coincide with the Museum exhibition, Bearing Witness from Another Place: James Baldwin in Turkey, photographs by Sedat Pakay (October 20, 2012—September 29, 2013).
 This highly anticipated exhibition shares rarely seen photographs of James Baldwin in Turkey that were taken by his friend and photojournalist, Sedat Pakay.
-Piercingly intimate and beautifully candid, these images capture the vibrant world of acquaintances, friends and collaborators Baldwin cultivated while living intermittingly in Turkey from 1961-1971.
+Piercingly intimate and beautifully candid, these images capture the vibrant world of acquaintances, friends and collaborators Baldwin cultivated while living intermittently in Turkey from 1961-1971.

 2012 Youth Curators at NAAM with Instructor Daemond Arrindel.